-You have the belief that you can capture any type of photos, from wildlife photography to portraits, but all of them require different knowledge.
+You believe that you can capture any photo, from wildlife photography to portraits, but all of them require different knowledge.

 So, if you want to take your first step into this field, you should ideally start with abstract photography because it is slightly easier to learn than other genres.

 Abstract photography goes against various photography rules, giving you the freedom to take photos of anything that may grab your attention.

 This style of photography involves expressing your emotions and ideas with the object you capture without the intention of creating a realistic or traditional image.

 It is a style where you reveal the details that many photographers usually miss while taking other photographs.